anquanscan/sec-tools/README.md

 [domain-awareness-mgt](https://github.com/cybnity/domain-awareness-mgt): All the features and services realized by the Awareness & Culture bounded context relative to the application domain, including specification library (e.g api), components implementation (e.g software implementation packages) and deployable systems (e.g operable component on infrastructure types).
 [Shamir-for-Cloud-Environments](https://github.com/joezbub/Shamir-for-Cloud-Environments): Secret sharing implementation allows users to split and combine their files according to a default (2, 3) scheme.
 [magnetron.artificial-intelligence-2.0.mincloud.proxia--IMAGINATION-B](https://github.com/GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--IMAGINATION-B): ✭ MAGNETRON ™ ✭: This is a Google Colab/Jupyter Notebook for developing an IMAGINATION proxia when working with ARTIFICIAL INTELLIGENCE 2.0 ™ (ARTIFICIAL INTELLIGENCE 2.0™ is part of MAGNETRON ™ TECHNOLOGY).
 [topaz](https://github.com/aserto-dev/topaz): Cloud-native authorization for modern applications and APIs
+[COMP61411_Cryptography](https://github.com/VeteranNinja/COMP61411_Cryptography): Cryptography work I have done at the University of Manchester